mariascrs/mariascrs.github.io/_posts/2020-10-06-isogenies-for-crypto.md

 **Definition:** A rational map $\phi: E_1 \longrightarrow E_2$ is called an *isogeny* if $\phi(\mathcal{O}_1) = \mathcal{O}_2$.

-It turns out that a map being *rational* and *sending the identity to itself* automatically makes the isogeny a **group homomorphism**!
+It turns out that a map being *rational* and *sending the identity to itself* automatically makes the isogeny a **group homomorphism**, which is one of the propoerties we wanted.
 Also, the isogeny is either the identity map (it is a constant map that sends the identity to itself) OR it must be surjective.

 A really famous example of an isogeny when we're working over a finite field $\mathbb{F_q}$ is the **Frobenius Map**.
 If $P = (x, y)$, this map is given by